 Step 4) Create an Appreciation Journal

 As you start to practice self-care, you will notice that your positive feelings are becoming more prevalent.
 A great practice is to start writing them down and taking record of everything you feel appreciation for.
-This does a couple of things.

 Step 5) Do a Short Mediation